The Key Tool Leading the Fleet Safety Revolution

 Currently, an astounding 94-96% of all motor vehicle crashes in the U.S. are caused by human error, according to the National Highway Traffic Safety Administration.
 The overall annual accident rate for commercial fleets is 20%, so measures which improve driver education and driver behavior are critical to improving safety.
 Dash cams that track and quantify unsafe driving, or how effective coaching can be within commercial fleets, are key components of any safety program.
 This is especially important as commercial fleets are driving more, and their mileage on the roads is increasing.

-Smart Cams Protect Drivers from Lawsuits
+Fleet Dash Cams Protect Drivers from Lawsuits

 The sad truth is that commercial fleets can be targeted by bad actors for at fault accidents.
 Smart cams protect the bottom line of fleets and their drivers.

-An accident that involves an at-fault fatality costs $3.6 million on average, which is not just the one-time cost.
+An accident that involves an at-fault fatality costs $3.6 million on average, which is not just a one-time cost.
 These incidents can severely damage fleets for years through non-renewal of insurance or skyrocketing premiums.

 Will Drivers Warm up to Cameras?